zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     ![](images/3-search-discover.png " ")

-7. Return to [Task 2](#Task2:EditingTheRESTSourceDataProfile) and follow the same steps for the Search Movies source to edit the data profile and create a POSTER_URL column.
+7. Follow the same steps that you did for Popular Movies to edit the Search Movies data profile and create a POSTER_URL column.

 ## Task 5: Creating the Movie Search Page